 There are several variations of the Chinese language, but Simplified (or Mandarin) is the official language of the People’s Republic of China and therefore Baidu – so use it!

 No surprises there!
 Make sure your keywords appear in every element of the page.
 Utilise the title and description tags to help both the search engines and users to understand what your page is about and reinforce your message by including the important keywords in the copy, anchor text links and alt tags.

 Your keyword research should be done using Baidu’s own keyword tools to ensure you are targeting the most effective terms.

-Baidu places value on the quality of the sites linking to you, rather than the quantity so focus your attention on attracting relevant, good quality links.
-Naturally it is links from Chinese sites and sources that will carry the most value.
+Baidu places value on the quality of the websites linking to you, rather than the quantity so focus your attention on attracting relevant, good quality links.
+Naturally it is links from Chinese websites and sources that will carry the most value.

 4. Use native speakers

-Just like any multilingual seo activity, you’ll get the best results if a native speaker is involved in the optimisation process.
-This will ensure that your content, keywords and links are relevant and appropriate for the Chinese audience you’re targeting.
+Just like any multilingual SEO activity, you will get the best results if a native speaker is involved in the optimisation process.
+This will ensure that your content, keywords and links are relevant and appropriate for the Chinese audience you are targeting.